Cavalier King Charles Spaniel vs. King Charles Spaniel

 In this post, I have gathered all the information and differences you need to know about Cavalier King Charles Spaniel vs. King Charles Spaniel.

 Is the King Charles spaniel the same as the Cavalier King Charles spaniel?
-I often hear people talk about King Charles spaniels when they think cavaliers.
-“Oh no, you are mixing up the breeds,” I think to myself but do not correct them because I don’t want to be seen annoyingly nitpicky.
+I often hear people talk about King Charles spaniels when they think of cavaliers.
+“Oh no, you are mixing up the breeds,” I think to myself but do not correct them because I don’t want to be seen as annoyingly nitpicky.

 The language differences.
 For example, in the UK and Finland, the short-muzzled spaniel is called the King Charles spaniel.
 And in the US the same breed is known as the English Toy spaniel.

-The title of this post could also be “English Toy spaniel vs. Cavalier King Charles spaniel”.
+The title of this post could also be “English Toy Spaniel vs. Cavalier King Charles Spaniel”.

 cavalier and english toy spaniel side by side